-4.1.
-Structure
+4.1 Structure

 A SpecC program consists of a set of behaviors, channels, and interfaces with ports.
 Behaviors are active blocks containing computation, whereas channels and interfaces are passive blocks encapsulating communication.
-For defining execution semantics, only the active behaviors need to be considered, the passive channels can be ignored or assumed to be inlined.
-In other words, in this paper, we can focus on the behavioral hierarchy of SpecC.
 Following the style of standard block diagrams, behaviors and channels are composed in form of a structural hierarchy.
 Thus, the basic structure of a SpecC model is a hierarchical network of behaviors and channels connected by ports.
 A simple example is depicted in Figure 1.

-Figure 1.
-SpecC Example
+Figure 1: SpecC Example